The weekend of Friday, Jan. 31 – depart Sunday Feb. 2, 2025 will be the THIRTY-FIFTH ANNUAL Yosemite Valley winter trip.

 well in advance, so they have more choices of where they will stay,

-and make a big note on their calendar of the deadline to cancel without paying any cancellation fee. (usually Seven days????)
+and make a big note on their calendar of the deadline to cancel and get all your money back without paying any cancellation fee, (usually seven days for accommodations in the park)

 Some people make reservations for more than one kind/price range of place to stay in Yosemite valley that will fit 2 or 3 or 4 people.

-(Some do so weeks before we have even started signups.)
+(Some do so weeks or even months before we have even started signups.)

 Then they look for roommates.
 And they often find that people are more likely to say they want to go on the trip if there is already a place reserved for them to stay in.